 Students may petition to have up to two relevant courses from abroad count towards their major requirements.
-Courses must be at least 3 semester units, and must be taken for a letter grade, and must be approved by ES faculty.
+Courses must be at least 3 semester units, must be taken for a letter grade, and must be approved by ES faculty.
 Consult with your major advisor for more information.

 Yes, for those courses accepted in completion of major requirements.

-Yes, all CNR students, including those studying abroad, will receive an academic hold which prevents them from registering for the following term.
+Yes, all CNR students, including those studying abroad, will receive an Academic hold which prevents them from registering for the following term.
 The undergraduate advisor will email students in advance of their Phase I appointments requesting a proposed schedule for the following term.
 Once the student and advisor come to an agreement about the proposed schedule, the hold will be released so the student can enroll into their courses.